lewagon/sass-challenges/04-building-sass-modules/README.md

 ## Background & Objectives

-In this challengen, you will write your first SASS modules, that you will be able to re-use on future projects.
+This challenge makes you write your first SASS modules.
+Once written, you can re-use them in all your future projects.
+That rocks!

 ## Specs